Richiban/Sundown-keyboard/readme.md

 - [x] PCBs in Ergogen
 - [ ] Place screw holes etc in design
 - [ ] Generate Kicad file with routing
-- [ ] Leave a hole in the PCB for the battery
+- [ ] Leave a cutout in the PCB for the battery
 - [x] Place on/off switch on PCB
 - [ ] Place reset switch on PCB
+- [ ] Place battery connector on PCB

 ## Variants